DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Acknowledgements

-\begin{acks} This work has received funding from the European Union’s Horizon 2020 research and innovation programme under HORIZON-CL4-2022-HUMAN-01 grant agreement No 101093159 (XR4ED), and from MCIN/AEI/10.13039/501100011033/FEDER "A way to make Europe", UE (PID2021-122136OB-C21).
-This project has also received funding from the European Union's Horizon 2020 Research and Innovation Programme under Grant Agreement No 739578 and the Government of the Republic of Cyprus through the Deputy Ministry of Research, Innovation and Digital Policy.
-Jose Luis Ponton was also funded by the Spanish Ministry of Universities (FPU21/01927). \end{acks}
+This work has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under HORIZON-CL4-2022-HUMAN-01 grant agreement No 101093159 (XR4ED) and grant agreement No 739578 (RISE), from MCIN/AEI/10.13039/501100011033/FEDER ``A way to make Europe'', UE (PID2021-122136OB-C21), from the Department of Research and Universities of the Government of Catalonia (2021 SGR 01035), and the Government of the Republic of Cyprus through the Deputy Ministry of Research, Innovation and Digital Policy.
+Jose Luis Ponton was also funded by the Spanish Ministry of Universities (FPU21/01927), and Eduard Pujol by Universitat Politècnica de Catalunya and Banco Santander (FPI-UPC predoctoral grant).